Moore’s double-double helps DePaul edge Minnesota 73-68

+DePaul (8-0) was picked to finish last in the 10-team Big East preseason coaches’ poll.
+Now the Blue Demons are off to their best start since 1986–87, when they started the season with 16 straight wins and ended it in the Sweet 16, the last time the storied program has advanced that far in the NCAA Tournament.

+“We have a new team, a lot of new faces,” DePaul coach Dave Leitao said.
+“It’s coming together.
+I told them this early … I could see that there’s something going on in our locker room that we can come together with.”

-Jalen Coleman-Lands added 11 points for the Blue Demons (8-0), while Paul Reed had 11 points, nine boards and a career-high seven blocked shots.
+Jalen Coleman-Lands added 11 points for the Blue Demons, while Paul Reed had 11 points, nine boards and a career-high seven blocked shots.

+“That starting five is as good as any starting five in the country,” Minnesota coach Richard Pitino said.
+“They’re poised, they’re talented, they’re confident, they’re scrappy, they play hard, they have an identity.”

 Daniel Oturu led the Golden Gophers (3-4) with 19 points, 18 rebounds and four blocked shots.
 Payton Willis scored 16 points, Alihan Demir added 14 and Gabe Kalscheur chipped in 11.